Dev-Adnan27/Dev-Adnan27/README.md

-<h1 align="center">👋 Hello, I'm Adnan Hasnain, a passionate software developer with a strong background in Web and App Development.</h1>
+<h1 align="center">👋 Hello, I'm Dev Adnan, a passionate software developer with a strong background in Web and App Development.</h1>

 ###